Early Clinical Investigator Guidelines

 - Grants are not made for expensive items of equipment (see Regulations on the MRF Grants page).
 However, requests will be considered when such equipment will enjoy wide use by a number of investigators or when it will make possible research of unique value.
 All equipment becomes the property of the grantee institution.

 - Proposals should not overlap with established funding.

-- A mentor’s letter, mentor’s biosketch, and Applicant Qualifications Form (available on the competitive application portal) from the mentor that comments on the applicant’s qualifications and career plans must be submitted separately through the competitive application portal within seven days of the application deadline.
+- A mentor’s letter, mentor’s biosketch, and Applicant Qualifications Form (available both at the bottom of this page and on the competitive application portal) from the mentor that comments on the applicant’s qualifications and career plans must be submitted separately through the competitive application portal within seven days of the application deadline.
 The mentor should describe in some detail the proposed training and career development program that is being proposed to foster career independence.
 The mentor should address their track record as a mentor, current funding, and research facilities available to the applicant.
 The mentor must include a statement that describes their own contribution to the research proposal and confirms the applicant wrote the proposal.